medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 3. Receiving patient and patient contact data from OpenMRS
 4. Receiving reports data (encounters and observations) from OpenMRS

-The steps to create an OpenMRS interoperability flow.
+The steps to create an OpenMRS interoperability flow are:

 1. Profile the workflow in terms of what data needs to be exchanged between OpenMRS and CHT.
 2. Set up OpenMRS, or get Basic Authentication credentials from an existing OpenMRS deployment.